 - 1 cup (115g) powdered sugar

 1. Preheat oven to 350 degrees.
 Line a cookie sheet with parchment paper or a silicone baking mat and set aside.

 2. Combine the Oreo crumbs and melted butter and stir until well combined.
 Spread the crumbs evenly onto the prepared cookie sheet.

 3. Bake for 8-10 minutes, then allow to cool.
 Use your fingers to break any big clumps into smaller ones.
 Set aside.

 4. Line an 8×3 inch cake pan* with clear wrap that covers the bottom and goes above the sides of the cake pan.
 I used two pieces.

 5. About 20 minutes before you need it, set the chocolate ice cream out to soften.
+Once softened, stir it up until smooth and creamy.
 Add the softened chocolate ice cream to the prepared cake pan and spread into an even layer.
 Freeze for 30 minutes.

 6. To make the fudge layer, add the chocolate chips, corn syrup and vanilla extract to a medium sized bowl.